RachelDuffin/prescribing/README.md

 After specifying a filesave location, a set of six graphical outputs will be produced, displaying the antibiotic prescription data for GP practices in Manchester CCG in a way that can be more easily interpreted by the user.

+openprescribing.net provides data on number of items and quantity.
+Items is the number of times a medicine has been prescribed.
+Quantity is the total amount of a medication prescribed; the units depend on the form of the drug (tablet, liquid, inhaler, etc), so quantities cannot necessarily be added together as they could have different units.
+As such, this script plots items (or items per 1000 patients where the data have been normalised) in each graph.

 ### Antibiotics prescribed in Manchester CCG
 ![](https://github.com/RachelDuffin/prescribing/blob/master/graphs/antibiotics_prescribed_in_Manchester_over_time.png)
 This graph visualises the number of prescription events by each GP practice in Manchester CCG for each month in each year currently available on openprescribing.net.
 Each GP practice is represented by a coloured line as described in the key, enabling a visualisation of the trends for each GP practice in prescribing over time.
 However, this graph has obvious drawbacks.
 It is not very clear due to the large number of GP practices present in Manchester CCG meaning many lines are present on the graph.
 Additionally, different GP practices have different numbers of patients registered so this graph does not allow comparison of prescribing between different GP practices.
 To solve this second problem, the graph below is generated:

 ### Normalised antibotics prescribed in Manchester CCG:
 ![](https://github.com/RachelDuffin/prescribing/blob/master/graphs/normalised_antibiotics_prescribed_in_manchester_over_time.png)
 This graph is similar to the graph above, however the data displayed has been normalised.
 Each line represents that prescriptions per 1000 registered patients for that GP practice, allowing better comparison between GP practices within Manchester.
-However, this graph is still difficult to interpret due to the large number of GP practices that have been plotted.
+However, this graph is still difficult to interpret due to the large number of GP practices within the CCG.

 ### Mean, max, min and standard deviation plot:
 ![](https://github.com/RachelDuffin/prescribing/blob/master/graphs/Mean_and_sd_antibiotics_per_1000_patients.png)